Found in store, for more details call Birdsville 9667 2555. More information coming soon.

 Young birds should be feed on both wet and dry mix in separate containers and can later be weaned on to dry mix only.

 Musk Lorikeets also need their diet supplemented with fresh fruit and vegetables on a daily basis.
-Spinach or silverbeet leaves are important to provide calcium for the bird, Your bird with also require vitamin mixed into their water every two to three days.
+Spinach or silver beet leaves are important to provide calcium for the bird, your bird with also require vitamin mixed into their water every two to three days.
 This is to provide essential nutrients commonly deficient in their diet.

 Do not feed your bird (or any other bird) avocado, onion, chocolate, caffeine or alcohol.

-Rainbow Lorikeets are an active, playful bird that needs suficient room to move around, stretch their wing and play with toys.
+Rainbow Lorikeets are an active, playful bird that needs sufficient room to move around, stretch their wing and play with toys.
 When choosing a cage keep this in mind and remember the bigger the cage the better off the bird will be.

 Select toys that can be chewed, wrestled and played with.
 Toys with rope, leather, bells and wood.
-Swing are also important to keep their legs strong and is a form of exercise.
+Swing is also important to keep their legs strong and is a form of exercise.
 Different size perches are important for the bird feet and natural wood is the best.